top of page

 "Fraternity, Charity and Loyalty"

-The Grand Army of the Republic (G.A.R.) was organized by Union Veterans of the Civil War in 1866 in Illinois.
+The Grand Army of the Republic (G.A.R.) was first organized by Union Veterans of the Civil War in 1866 in Illinois.
 Their purpose was to "maintain fellowship for the men who fought to preserve the Union and to help widows, orphans, and handicapped veterans."
-By the 1880s there were over 400,000 members across the United States; 300 of which belonged to Frank Daggett Post #35 in Litchfield, Minnesota.
+By the 1880s there were over 400,000 members across the United States; 200+ of which belonged to Frank Daggett Post No. 35 in Litchfield, Minnesota.

 Construction of the Litchfield G.A.R.
 Hall (named Frank Daggett Post No. 35) began and ended in 1885, designed originally to resemble a military fort.
-Henry Ames donated the bricks from his own farm, which still stands just north of Litchfield.
+Henry Ames donated the bricks from his brick yard.
 When construction was complete, the Post made an agreement with the City of Litchfield that, following the final meeting of the organization, the city would keep the building in its original condition.
 In those early days, the Hall served as a gathering place for veterans and public citizens alike.
-It was a popular space for community events, parties and club meetings while also serving as the first public library in Meeker County.
-Many books from that time period remain at the Meeker County Museum and can be seen on display near the front entrance.
+It was a popular space for community events, parties and club meetings while also serving as an early library to Meeker County.